-Richard Carmichael is Research Associate within the Centre for Environmental Policy, Imperial College London and Co-Leader of the Behaviour change in Energy and Environment Policy (‘BEEP’) Research Network (http://www.imperial.ac.uk/icept-BEEP) responsible for liaising with external agencies (Government/NGOs) with an interest in behaviour change and climate/energy policy.
+Richard Carmichael is Research Associate within the Centre for Environmental Policy, Imperial College London and Co-Leader of the Behaviour change in Energy and Environment Policy (‘BEEP’) Research Network (http://www.imperial.ac.uk/icept-BEEP) with responsibility for liaising with Government/industry with an interest in behaviour change and climate/energy/environmental policy.

-His research interests are in action-oriented and policy-relevant research on promoting sustainable behaviour, lifestyles and wellbeing, with particular interests in energy, technology and diet.
+His research interests are in action-oriented and policy-relevant research on promoting sustainable behaviour, lifestyles and wellbeing, with particular interests in energy, technology, ICT and diet.

-Richard has a broad social science background with over ten years post-doctoral research experience in behaviour change, technology adoption and energy consumer engagement working in interdisciplinary collaborative projects and as a researcher and consultant collaborating with academic and industry partners and government.
+Richard has a broad social science background with twelve years post-doctoral research experience in behaviour change, technology adoption and consumer engagement working in interdisciplinary collaborative projects and as a researcher and consultant collaborating with academic and industry partners and government.

-He is currently working on high-impact briefing papers on energy policy areas including residential consumer engagement with demand response services and technologies and smart flexible heat.
+He is currently working on high-impact briefing papers on energy policy areas, including residential consumer engagement with demand response services and technologies and smart flexible electric heat (release summer 2020).
 He is also leading research and preparation of a policy briefing note with recommendations for HM Treasury’s review into the cost of Net Zero (working with the Grantham Institute).
+Also exploring the potential of various digital tools for behaviour change and engagement for Net Zero, including: personalised feedback for food shopping choices; overcoming barriers to low-carbon heat technology adoption; and being part of a consortium that successfully bid to develop a smarter price comparison tool for smart electricity tariffs Smarter Tariffs - Smarter Comparisons project May 2020-March 2021).

-In 2018-19 he completed a secondment to the Committee on Climate Change working within the central analytical team in the CCC secretariat providing social science analysis to support the Committee’s advice on the UK’s Net Zero emissions target.
-He authored an independent report, Behaviour change, public engagement and Net Zero (Oct 2019) with policy recommendations for engagement and high-impact shifts in household behaviour across transport, aviation, heating and diet.
-This high-impact report received considerable media attention and helped to inform the Committee’s report on Net Zero – The UK’s contribution to stopping global warming, published in May 2019 and their Land use: Policies for a Net Zero UK report (Jan 2020).
+In 2018-19 he was seconded to the Committee on Climate Change working within the central analytical team in the CCC Secretariat providing social science analysis to support the Committee’s advice on the UK’s Net Zero emissions target.
+He authored the independent report, Behaviour change, public engagement and Net Zero (Oct 2019) with policy recommendations for engagement and high-impact shifts in household behaviour across transport, aviation, heating and diet.
+This high-impact report received considerable media attention and the work helped to inform the Committee’s report on Net Zero – The UK’s contribution to stopping global warming, published in May 2019 and their Land use: Policies for a Net Zero UK report (Jan 2020).

 He is a Chartered Psychologist (CPsychol) and holds an MA (Hons) in Psychology (Dundee), an MSc (Dist) in Critical Social Psychology (Lancaster) and a PG Cert (Dist) in coaching psychology and career coaching (UEL).
 His PhD (Loughborough, 2002) looked at becoming vegetarian/vegan from the perspective of social identity and discursive and rhetorical psychology.